shapiromatron/hawc/docs/docs/development.md

 After running, manually delete unused fonts and images.

+A few major revisions were made to the compiled USWDS assets, most notably:

+- Update the fonts path location to pull from an external delivery network instead of the `../fonts` location in the styles.css file.
+This was done using a search/replace on that file.

 ### Materialized views

 HAWC is in essence two different systems with very different data requirements: